Ausdauersportler/iMac-2011-Catalina/README.md

 Within the Documents folder you will find pictures showing the package selection for each GPU type.

-#### Installation selection for iMac systems with Kepler GPU nbeeding OpenCore to provide brightness control:
+#### Installation selection for iMac systems with Kepler GPU needing OpenCore to provide brightness control:

 This selection assumes the user will use OpenCore to enable brightness control.
 Applies to the following GPU: K610M, K1000M, K2000M, K1100M, K2100M, GTX675M, GTX770M and GTX788M (780M using Santa's Little Helper vBIOS).